enasequence/read_docs/submit/samples/interactive.rst

 All samples must conform to a checklist of values which depend on the type of sample.
 The easiest way to view the available checklists is the `sample checklist portal <https://www.ebi.ac.uk/ena/browser/checklists>`_.

-There are three steps to registering your sample(s) through the Webin Submission Portal:
+There are three steps to registering your sample(s) through the Webin Portal:

 1. Select and customise a sample checklist
 2. Fill out a template spreadsheet
 3. Validate and submit the template spreadsheet

-If you are unsure, you can always try this process out consequence-free using the Webin Submissions Portal `test version <https://wwwdev.ebi.ac.uk/ena/submit/webin/login>`_.
+If you are unsure, you can always try this process out consequence-free using the Webin Portal `test version <https://wwwdev.ebi.ac.uk/ena/submit/webin/login>`_.

 .. _Step 1: